waltertschwe/alix-agent-demo/README.md

 # alix-agent-demo
 # 🧠 Estate Document Classification & Compliance Agent

-This Python application provides a modular system to **classify** and **validate** estate-related documents using AI-driven logic or rule-based checks.
+This Python application provides a modular system to **classify** and **validate** estate-related documents using AI-driven logic with rules based checks.

 ## 🔍 What It Does